samhirtarif/react-audio-player/README.md

 # **react-audio-player-component**
-A audio player for React with a modern look and convenient usage
+A mobile-friendly audio player for React with a modern look and convenient usage.

 ## Installation
 ```sh